CMSC495-G4/dominion/README.md

 # dominion

-This repository contains the requirements and source code for an online implementation of the Dominion card game.
+This repository contains the documentation and source code for an online implementation of the Dominion card game.

 ### Requirements